Design Lead

 Should the Design Lead be a Designer?

 Going from a designer to a design lead is a career change.
 You are no longer responsible for the design work but for the people who do the design work.
 In essence, you are a people manager.
 Therefore, while helpful, it is not necessary for the Design Lead to be a designer themselves.
+The same principle applies to research craft — the Design Lead does not need to be a researcher either, because the senior researcher in the Research Enabling Team carries the live craft.

-On top of allowing people to focus more and be more effective in their respective areas, this separation delivers a secondary benefit: it provides an alternative career path for designers in the company.
+On top of allowing people to focus more and be more effective in their respective areas, this separation delivers a secondary benefit: it provides an alternative career path for designers and researchers in the company.
 You can choose to move into people management and look more into the strategy of the product or you can choose to stay in the craft and become an expert in your field.
 Both options provide an opportunity for people to leverage their skills and experience.